Azure/ADX-in-a-Day-Lab1/README.md

     )
     ```

-### **Challenge 2, Task 2: Use the “One-click” UI (User Interface) to ingest data from Azure blob storage**
+### **Challenge 2, Task 2: Use the "One-click" UI (User Interface) to ingest data from Azure blob storage container**

-You need to analyze the system logs for Contoso, which are stored in Azure blob storage.
+You need to analyze the system logs for Contoso.
+The logs have been saved to an Azure Storage Container as CSVs.
+Let's import them to do the analysis in the platform.

-1. Go to the **OneClick UI** via https://dataexplorer.azure.com/oneclick and click **Ingest** button.
+1. Go to the **One-Click UI** via https://dataexplorer.azure.com/oneclick > click **Ingest**.
 Select the name of your free-cluster and database name.
 2. Make sure the cluster and the Database fields are correct.
 In our example the cluster is named ``MyFreeCluster`` and the database is named ``ADX in a day``.
 Select the option **Existing table**.
+Select `logsRaw` from the list.
+Click **Next: Source** to proceed.

       ![Ingest Data Wizard](/assets/images/ingest_table.png "Ingest Data Wizard")